jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

   relabel_configs:
 ```

-You have both ways to configure it.
+You have both ways to change the intervals.
 Now, we can configure our scrape intervals as we need for our experiments.

 # Burning the cluster